snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

 ## Sources

-Sources hold the data for layers to use in your map.
-There are a handful of different source types supported, choosing one depends on your data type.
+Sources hold the actual data and layers reference sources.
+That is how to show data on your Mapbox map.
+There are a handful of different source types supported and choosing the correct one to use depends on your data type.
 Adding a source won't instantly make data appear on the map because sources don't contain styling details like color or width.
 Layers refer to a source and give it a visual representation.

-When creating a new source, two parameters are required, a source ID (String) and the source date.
+Two parameters are required to use a source.
+A source requires a unique `String` ID and requires some sort of data.

 ### Vector

-Vector source tiles must be in [Mapbox Vector Tile format](https://www.mapbox.com/developers/vector-tiles/).
+`VectorSource` tiles must be in [Mapbox Vector Tile format](https://www.mapbox.com/developers/vector-tiles/).
 All layers that use a vector source must specify a "source-layer" value.
-For vector tiles hosted by Mapbox, the "url" value should be of the form `mapbox://mapid`.
+For vector tiles hosted by Mapbox, the URL value should be of the form `mapbox://mapid`.

 {{
 <CodeLanguageToggle id="vector-layer" />